-Do you often find yourself with countless open web page tabs in Safari?
-Do you wish you could just delete them all in one fell swoop?
+Do you often find yourself with countless open web pages in Safari?
+Are you looking for a way to delete all your tabs in one fell swoop?
 Allow us to help.

 The problem with Safari tabs

-Safari is an excellent, speedy web browser that lets you open seemingly endless reams of tabs without slowing things down one iota.
+Safari is an excellent, speedy web browser that lets you open seemingly endless reams of tabs without slowing things down.
 The only trouble is, this can swiftly lead to a massive build up of dozens of open tabs.

 How to close all Safari tabs